 All parents, married or unmarried, have a duty to maintain dependent children.

-For the spouse, age, income and ability to take up employment will be considered for maintenance purposes.
+For the spouse, age, income, and ability to take up employment will be considered for maintenance purposes.

 The District Court can only award up to €500.00 per week to a spouse and €150.00 per child per week.
 If a spouse wants to get more than these amounts they must apply to the Circuit Court.
-Maintenance payments can be paid on a fixed regular basis payments or in a lump sum, it can also be ordered to be paid through the Courts or directly to the parties.
+Maintenance payments in Ireland can be paid on a fixed regular basis payments or in a lump sum, it can also be ordered to be paid through the Courts or directly to the parties.